 The following resources are available to all students at William Jewell College.
 Students with a disability may be confronting particular challenges unique to their disability(s).
 The following programs and services are available to provide assistance in dealing with some of those unique challenges:

-Office of Counseling Services - Located in 217 Yates-Gill College Union, Counseling Services (816) 415-5946 plays a key role in assisting students with disabilities.
-Beth Gentry-Epley, Psy.D., the Director of Counseling Services, is a licensed psychologist in both Missouri and Kansas.
+Office of Counseling and Health Services - Located in 217 Yates-Gill College Union, Counseling and Health Services (816) 415-5946 plays a key role in assisting students with disabilities.
+Beth Gentry-Epley, Psy.D., the Director of Counseling and Health Services, is a licensed psychologist in both Missouri and Kansas.
 In addition to individual therapy, Dr. Gentry-Epley assists in determining reasonable accommodations for students who have made such requests.
-All services provided by the Counseling Services staff are confidential and free of charge.
+All services provided by the Counseling and Health Services staff are confidential and free of charge.

-Office of Student Life- Located in Yates-Gill College Union, The office of Student Life (816) 415-5963 oversees student life, student activities, orientation programs, residential life, internship opportunities, and career services.
-The Student Life staff can provide advice and support to students who are in need of information, counseling, or direction.
+Office of Student Life- Located in Yates-Gill College Union, The Office of Student Life (816) 415-5963 oversees student life, student activities, orientation programs, residential life, internship opportunities, and career services.
+The Student Life staff can provide advice and support to students who are in need of information or guidance.

 Academic Advisors - Students should meet with their advisors regularly to discuss their academic progress.
 Advisors are knowledgeable about the curriculum and trained to help students navigate academic life.
 They can assist students not only academically, but may also serve as someone with whom students can talk about personal challenges or concerns.

 Faculty - Professors are highly skilled professionals who have chosen to work at William Jewell College because they have a passion for teaching.
 Take advantage of this rich resource by requesting time to talk with professors outside of class.